DesyncTheThird/Mages-and-Manifolds/Mages and Manifolds.md

 While on a Warped tile, Damage Resistances and Vulnerability are inverted, and outbound Fire/Ice and Lightning/Earth transitions are swapped.

-Finishing a turn on a Warped tile with a Void Mana channelled instantly causes a Misfire.

-If Warp is applied to a tile with existing elemental Hazards, do not apply Warp and instead replace each Hazard on the tile with its opposite Hazard.

 #### Infested:
-Upon *entering* an Infested tile, remove the channelled Mana at the head of the Casting Queue and gain 4 Stress.
+Upon *entering* an Infested tile, shuffle 2 Poison into Combat deck.

-While on an Infested tile, Skills cost an additional generic Mana, and multi-target Skills may only target one enemy.
+While on an Infested tile, Skills cost an additional generic Mana.

-When leaving an Infested tile, the Hazard moves to in the opposite direction; if the infestation leaves the rune board, gain a Curse.
+When leaving an Infested tile, the Hazard moves to the tile in the opposite direction; if the infestation leaves the rune board, gain a Curse.

 If a Fire transition is used to *leave* an Infested tile, the Hazard is removed instead.